Here is a collection of information about things on the Kirkwood Community College Campuses that you should know about!

-At the Iowa City branch currently take books to the desk, but a slot by the doors will be available soon.
+At the Iowa City branch take return books at the desk and in the library book return box (a large black box) across from the library doors.
 There is also a book return box available in the parking lot.

 You can return books at the office at any of the centers.

 The EagleCard Office at the help desk in the Allsop lab in Neilsen Hall and Rec Center can attach free bus stickers to the EagleCards that will allow students to ride Cedar Rapids bus routes 7 and 7a for free.
 You MUST have the sticker attached to your EagleCard each year before you can ride free.
 The year runs from August to August.
 The stickers do not cost anything, you must simply be an enrolled Kirkwood student.
 Students must get an EagleCard from the Eaglecard office listed above for use to verify attendance and k number.
 You can get the stickers from Eagle Card Office, Student Life, both bookstores, and any county center office.

 If you’re waiting for a Cedar Rapids bus and wonder where it’s at, simply go to Ridecrt.com.
 Through an interactive map, click on the route number and an arrow will show exactly which street or intersection your bus is at and watch an arrow representing the bus as it moves along down the street.
 Remember the routes that come to Kirkwood are 7 and 7a.